catalogfi/docs/docs/catalog-accounts/instant-wallet/introduction.md

 # Introduction

 An Instant Wallet is a 2-of-2 multi-sig wallet which enables instant transfers and cross-chain swaps, without requiring any form of trust.
-It does this through the use of the [Catalog Guardian](guardian), which allows users to bypass confirmation delays.
-All of the below operations are entirely trustless, and the user maintains full ownership of their funds at each and every step.
+It does this through the use of the [Guardian](guardian), which allows users to bypass confirmation delays.

 ## Funding